 Attracts birds especially gnatcatchers, vireos, flycatchers, and migrating warbles (many eat the insects that are attracted to the flowers and leaves).

-Important habitat for native tree snails (Liguus fasciatus). (info for all from IRC)
+Important habitat for native tree snails (Liguus fasciatus).
+(IRC)